 - Select Relationship Report from the New menu.
-The Query By Relationship dialog opens. - 2 Relationship: Select the relationship you want to report on. - 3 If you want to save the query: - a Enter a name in the Query Name box.
-The Run button changes to Run and Save. - b Type a description of the query in the Query Description box.
+The Query By Relationship dialog opens. - 2 Relationship: Select the relationship you want to report on. - 3 If you want to save the report: - a Enter a name in the Name box.
+The Run button changes to Save As and Run. - b Type a description of the query in the Description box.
 The maximum number of characters is 1024. - c In the Category list, select the category in which the query will be saved.